ons-cherif/Covid19-New-Cases-Classification/README.md

 ![](screenshots/Project_Architecture.png)

-## Project Set Up and Installation
+## Project Set-Up and Installation

 Being familiar with Microsoft Azure and how it works, it was pretty simple to run this project.<br>

-We need just to install required libraries already been gathered within the requirements.txt file under the starter_file directory.
-I used the microsoft Azure ML Studio embedded Terminal to run `pip install -r requirements.txt` and install the desired packages. <br>
+We just need to install required libraries already been gathered within the requirements.txt file under the starter_file directory.
+I used the Microsoft Azure ML Studio embedded Terminal to run `pip install -r requirements.txt` and install the desired packages. <br>

 But, if this were our first project using Microsoft Azure, we just need to follow the below steps:<br>

-### Create a Microsoft Azure account
+### Create a Microsoft Azure account: Since it's a Udacity project, I used the already existing Microsoft subscription `Udacity CloudLabs Sub - 15` and a resource group `aml-quickstarts-141033`.

 ### Create a Workspace:

-As defined and shown within Microsoft's documentation: <br>
+A workspace is a top-level resource needed to use all services within Microsoft Machine Learning.
+As defined within Microsoft's documentation: <br>
 > A Workspace is a fundamental resource for machine learning in Azure Machine Learning.
 You use a workspace to experiment, train, and deploy machine learning models. <br>
-> Each workspace is tied to an Azure subscription and resource group, and has an associated SKU.
+> Each workspace is tied to an Azure subscription and resource group and has an associated SKU.
 > -- <cite>[Microsoft Azure Worksapce][1]</cite>

-Actually, a workspace is the top-level resource needed to use all services within Microsoft Machine Learning.
+We can use the same documentation to create a workspace, but for my case and since I am using Udacity's VM, we have a pre-created workspace `quick-starts-ws-141033`

 ### Set up a Compute Instance:

-Once we created a workspace to hold all our experiments and trained models,
+Once we created a workspace to hold all our experiments and trained models, we need to create a compute instance to

 ## Dataset